Overview of Bonita Platform in cluster

 The nodes must all be in the same datacenter, to keep latency of updates to shared information to an acceptable level.

-The load balancer must be configured to use sticky sessions (this is needed to manage sessions created when users log in to the Portal).
+The load balancer must be configured to use sticky sessions (this is needed to manage sessions created when users log into the Bonita Runtime).

 If an active node fails or is stopped, the load balancer redirects work to the remaining active nodes.
 This keeps the downtime to a minimum, but increases the load on the active nodes.